Student Research Resources

 Or you may consider participating in a research program at another institution (C3 Fellowships, SROPs, NSF-REUs).

-Advising & Financial Support for Your Research
+Advising and Financial Support for Your Research

 CONSULT with a faculty member about your project, both its design and avenues for funding.
 Take advantage of advising through the dean of the faculty’s office.